oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 .. note::

-    You can find more information about global component and global view. and learn about the App Module here: :doc:`/book/frontend_architecture` and `Page Component`_.
+    You can find more information about global component and global view and learn about the App Module here: :doc:`/book/frontend_architecture` and `Page Component`_.